jacob-hitchcock/VolleyVibes/README.md

 # VolleyVibe

+VolleyVibe can now be accessed at [jacobhitchcock.com](https://jacobhitchcock.com).
+The website is in a more cost effective, spun-down state most of the time so backend data may take 50 seconds or more to populate.
+Please be patient or feel free to contact me to request an more streamlined instance, see [Contact](#contact).

 VolleyVibe is a comprehensive volleyball match management application designed to streamline the process of organizing matches, tracking player statistics, and generating player combinations for future matches.
 The application features a user-friendly interface with robust functionalities for administrators to manage matches and players efficiently.

 ## Table of Contents